mayaeh/pub-relay-prototype/README.md

 - `rake db:setup` to create database
 - `rake keygen` to create actor signature key

-CLI interface: `bin/relayctl` for a list of commands
+CLI interface: `bin/relayctl` for a list of commands.
+The relay server supports blocking domains.